13th Regiment Armory: Conversion into homeless shelter

 After deactivation, the 13th Regiment Armory's headhouse was used to store vehicles while the administration building was used as a school.
 However, by the 1980s, existing homeless shelters in New York City had become overcrowded, so the city started opening new shelters in armories.
 Starting in 1987 or 1988, the 13th Regiment Armory was converted for use as a men's homeless shelter, In 1992, a judge ordered that the armory shelter's capacity be cut back from 550 to 200 homeless men.
 Some residents of the nearby neighborhood did not want the shelter to be opened in the first place, but by 1993, had planted some flowers outside the shelter to beautify it.

 According to the Pamoja House's website in 2015, it "specializes in managing a homeless population that was refused from other shelters in New York City and is a 'next-step' facility.
 Residents of Pamoja House were deemed 'non-compliant' in general population shelters."
 As a next-step shelter, residents had an 8 PM curfew rather than the DHS standard of 10 PM, and the facility had no television sets, dirty sheets, and meals consisting of one frankfurter and two 4 usoz cups of juice.
 Steven Banks, as commissioner of the Department of Homeless Services, eliminated the "next step" program, converting it into a general population men's shelter with the maximum 200 beds.

 The company rooms are used as dormitories, and the drill shed is filled with additional dormitories that are no longer in use after the 200-bed limitation was imposed (at one point it had 550 beds in active use).
 Memorial Hall is used as the mess, and is the only part of the building with central air conditioning.
 The offices, in one of the company rooms and in the base of the south tower, have window-mounted air conditioners.
 The north side of the drill hall contains the lavatories and laundry room, but the drill hall is mostly walled off (the walls are about four feet high) and accessible only to staff, as are all floors above the first.

 On November 29, 2017, security staff and residents were caught on camera punching and kicking shelter resident Alexander Singh.

 On October 25, 2021, The City published an interview with Wayne Batchelor, who chose to become street homeless after being forced back into Pamoja House while the pandemic continues.

-Design
+Architecture

 The 13th Regiment Armory consists of an administration building as well as an attached barrel-vaulted drill shed to its east.
 The lot measures 200 ft on Marcus Garvey Boulevard and 480 ft along Putnam and Jefferson Avenues.
 According to Harper's Weekly, the building was designed to recall thirteenth century feudal France.
 Upon the 13th, 14th, and 23rd Regiment Armories' completions in the mid-1890s, the New-York Tribune stated that "these three armories are the product of a lavish expenditure ... for the support and encouragement of the militia that has perhaps never been excelled."